fa2k/raredisease-configs/README.md

 **The details here should be updated when new reference data are downloaded.** The old reference data may be moved into `archive/`.

+### bwamem2 index

+bwamem2 index is precomputed to save time.
+The script `make-bwamem2.sh` handles this:

+    $ cd scripts/
+    $ bash make-bwamem2.sh

 ### iGenomes NCBI GRCh38 reference sequence and index files

 Downloaded from https://support.illumina.com/sequencing/sequencing_software/igenome.html